ag-gipp/readme-template/README.md

 ## License
 Include the project's license.
 Usually we suggest MIT or Apache.
 Ask your supervisor.

-This file itself is partially based on [this file](https://gist.github.com/sujinleeme/ec1f50bb0b6081a0adcf9dd84f4e6271) and licensed under the Apache 2 license.
+This file itself is partially based on [this file](https://gist.github.com/sujinleeme/ec1f50bb0b6081a0adcf9dd84f4e6271).
+The code and text part of this repository is licensed under the [Apache 2 license](LICENSE).